GIS-Halmstad/audioguide/README.md

 ##### Important note regarding localization of audio and video files

-To provide localized versions of audio and video files, **use the `{lang}-` prefix** in the filename, e.g. `en-Guide1-Stop3.m4a` or `sv-Guide1-Stop3.m4a`.
-When referring to these files in the database, omit the language prefix, e.g. `Guide1-Stop3.m4a`.
-The application will automatically add the prefix when loading the files, based on the user's language setting.
+To provide localized versions of audio and video files, it is recommended to **use the `{lang}-` prefix** in the filename, e.g. `en-Guide1-Stop3.m4a` or `sv-Guide1-Stop3.m4a`.
+When referring to these files in the database, use the language-specific column, e.g. `audios-sv` to refer to the Swedish audio file, e.g. `sv-Guide1-Stop3.m4a`.
+The same procedure applies for videos.

 ##### Important note regarding image thumbnails